Emergency & Outage Preparedness

 What’s In your Emergency Kit?

-Take a little time and put together a “Personal” and a “Household” emergency kit just in case a lengthy power outage or other natural event happens in your area.
+We suggest creating both a “Personal” and a “Household” emergency kit just in case a lengthy power outage or other natural event happens in your area.

-While you can pack anything you like, we have shown and listed things that we feel are essential.
-It is recommended that each member of the household have their “OWN KIT”.
-Remember, during an extended outage, you need to think about survival-type items, not vacation or picnic pleasantries.
+While you can pack anything you like in each kit, we have shown and listed things that we feel are essential.
+It is recommended that each member of the household has their own kit.
+Remember, during an extended outage, you need to think about basic necessities and survival-type items, not all the comforts of home.

 For more information on building your emergency kits, you can also go to: oregonpacific.redcross.org.

 Sign up for free AlertSense notifications to receive public safety alerts and severe weather warnings that could impact you.
 The alerts are issued based on your location and optional weather alerts come from the National Weather Service.
 They are sent directly to your email, text or both.